-Or did they rationalise it by the fact if it was not them, it would be someone else?
 What has happened to these men who perpetuated this awful cruelty?
 Has the country which planned, authorised and encouraged it been fully cleansed of the real vermin within its own peoples?
-Could it have ever happened with Englishmen – were the German’s by nature so different?
-What would I have done as an SS guard in one of these camp I asked myself later in the day?
-I think I would have rather died.
+Could it have ever happened with Englishmen or any other nationality – were the German’s by nature so different?
+What would I have done as an SS guard in one of these camp, I asked myself later in the day?
+I think I would have rather been shot.

 We were both moved by the block containing the possessions of those thousands who were murdered in the gas chambers.
-A massive pile of grey-brown human hair stacked behind a glass front which had been found ready for dispatch when the Russians liberated the camp.
+A massive pile of grey-brown human hair stacked behind a glass front which had been discovered ready for dispatch when the Russians liberated the camp.
 You could smell it.
-It was wiry and dull with age and the only remains of those who were shaved of it moments before death.
+It was wiry and dull with age and the only remains of those from whom it was shaved moments before death.
 The piles of shoes and the smaller pile of poor little children’s shoes.
 All of the children were murdered on arrival, along with the pregnant women and their unborn babies.
 The pile of glasses – each having once sat on a nose and a face.
-The roomful of suitcase, each bearing a name and an address like a field of fallen tombstones.
+The roomful of suitcases, each bearing a name and an address like a field of fallen tombstones.
 An enormous pile of prosthetic limbs which had been removed and kept.
 And so on and so on and so on.

 There was one block which had been maintained as it was when used to stable the prisoners.
-Carpets of straw beds, rows of toilet pans (with of course no privacy) rooms of very basic showers.
-I touched the bricks of one block, conscious that they had been laid by men under the most extreme of conditions – cold, scared, hungry and incarcerated, having lost their family, wives, children, freedom and dignity.
+Carpets of straw beds, rows of toilet pans (with of course no privacy), rooms of very basic showers.
+I touched the bricks of one block, conscious that they had been laid by men under the most extreme of conditions – cold, scared, hungry and incarcerated, having lost their family, wives, children, freedom, dignity and any hope.

 But the most repulsive and shocking exhibit (the reality of which we were to see more of) was the reconstructed model of the gas chambers and crematoria.
-What hit me as I stared at this conveyer belt of death was both the awful depth of the inhumanity and the shocking and unimaginable extent – the sheer numbers of individual souls who were murdered.
+What hit me as I stared at this conveyor-belt of death, was both the awful depth of the inhumanity and the shocking and unimaginable extent of it.
+The sheer numbers of individual souls who were murdered is beyond comprehension.
 It is easy to quote the statistics – 1.5million homicides – but much less easy to imagine them – an entire city the size of Glasgow, a hundred towns as large as Shepshed.
-And impossible to grasp the fact that every single one was a person like you and me, with family, friends, hopes, fears, ambitions and the inalienable right to live in peace, security and freedom.
+And impossible to grasp, the fact that every single one was a person like you and me, with family, friends, hopes, fears, ambitions and the inalienable right to live in peace, security and freedom.
 Not to be herded like sheep into a room, made to strip, and then to breathe in cyanide until they died.
-And then to have our bodies and our memory disposed of in a crude incinerator.
+And then to have their bodies and our memory disposed of in a crude incinerator.

 Later we walked inside the remaining gas chamber on the site – ordinary rooms with no windows, one entrance and no exit.
 There were reconstructed furnaces with the trolleys they used to feed the bodies in; the smoke of death escaping through the tall chimney.
-Most of those killed were done so at Birkenau.
-But thousands had died here.
+More were killed at Birkenau, but many thousands had died here.
 As we left I said to Hannah “we were able to walk out”.
 They weren’t.

 At the side of this chamber stands the gallows on which the camp commandant Rudolph Hess was executed after the war.
-One notable death for so many hundreds of thousands in this place is no justice.
+One notable death for so many hundreds of thousands of others, is no justice.

 We ate lunch and then took a taxi a mile up the road to the Birkenau camp.

 We walked the extensive complex – less sanitised for visitors than Auschwitz.
 We could walk inside huts and see the shelves in the walls for four men each.
-It reminded me of the living conditions on the replica of the Mayflower we had seen in Boston.
-There was also a washroom with a hole in the ground.
+There was a washroom with a hole in the ground.
 Again the whole site was guarded by electric fences, sinister looking lights and trigger-happy guards in tall buildings.

 We walked up the railway line, and then into the west side of the camp, taking a detour down again to see Birkenau own” death block”, before going back up the length of the camp to the gas chambers.

-The men, women and children would descend the stairs into the sunken chambers.
-I stood at the top of the steps down into three of the chambers into which thousands had walked meekly and unwittingly to their deaths.
+I stood at the top of the steps down into which thousands had walked meekly and unwittingly into one of three sunken chambers to their deaths.
 There was a ribbon preventing you from following actually going in.
 I tried to imagine, but couldn’t.
-If there is a small solace, it is that they probably didn’t know what was happening to them and that the gassing was hopefully not too painful (I don’t know this though, and I’m not sure I want to check).
+If there is a small solace, it is that they probably didn’t know what was happening to them and that the gassing was hopefully not too painful.

 Between the ruins of the gas chambers and crematoria is a monument to the Holocaust.
 To be honest we weren’t very impressed with it, but then what could possibly represent or symbolise the terror and horror of such a monster?
 People had left candles and plants and there was an inscription in many languages “Forever let this place be a cry of despair and a warning to humanity”.
 Indeed.